December 19, 2019

 The LFCC Foundation raised another $3 million for project costs that the state doesn’t cover.

 A new courtyard will connect the building to Wolk Hall, the Sowder Library and The Barn, where the Fauquier campus started in 1988.

 Construction estimates indicating costs would exceed the budget triggered an ongoing state review that postponed the project’s start, originally planned for early 2018.

-In the spring of this year, general contractor Kjellstron and Lee Construction of Richmond gave college officials the sobering news.
+In the spring of this year, general contractor Kjellstrom and Lee Construction of Richmond gave college officials the sobering news.
 To construct Hazel Hall as designed by Grim and Parker architects could cost $5.2 million more than expected.